swiergot/ha-catt-fix/README.md

 ## Installation

-1. It is recommended to install this with HACS by adding a custom repository.
+1. It is recommended to install this with HACS by adding a custom repository (important: select "Lovelace" as category).
 Alternatively, download `ha-catt-fix.js` and put it inside `/config/www/`.

 2. Add it as a resource to your Home Assistant UI.
 Follow the instructions displayed by HACS.
 If you are not installing with HACS, then: